Mortestr/WarframeDiscordWidget/README.md

 ### Follow these steps to link your Warframe data to your Discord profile:

 1. **AlecaFrame Setup:**
-   Ensure AlecaFrame is installed and running on your PC.
-   In AlecaFrame, navigate to the Stats tab.
+   Ensure AlecaFrame is installed and running on your PC. ( INFO: AlecaFrame dosnt need to be running 24/7) In AlecaFrame, navigate to the Stats tab.

    Click on Create Public Link.
 Select the following resources: Platinum, Endo, Aya, Trades, Ducats, and Credits. and then Generate Link.